SaaS Management is the process of managing the cloud-based software applications used in a company.

 Track Usage: How do I know which apps are used within my company?

 Compliance: How do I simplify the risk management process for my SaaS subscriptions?

 Breaking up is hard to do, but in the software world sometimes is downright painful.
-The truth is that globally, it’s estimated that 30% of SaaS Spend is wasted because unlike buying software, most vendors make cancelling software a tedious, opaque and sometimes infuriating process.
+The truth is that globally, it’s estimated that 30% of SaaS Spend is wasted because unlike buying software, most vendors make canceling software a tedious, opaque and sometimes infuriating process.
 Cledara makes it a snap to cancel any subscription in a click because we assign a unique virtual card to each application, keeping you in control.
-Once you have proper visibility, you can achieve savings by ensuring software is being used and if not, cancelling what you don’t need.
+Once you have proper visibility, you can achieve savings by ensuring software is being used and if not, canceling what you don’t need.
 It’s that simple.

 Visibility: See what software is being used by whom.

 Savings: Find that 30% wasted software in your company and cancel it.